Adam-Thometz/Reptifeed/README.md

 ### How to add a reptile food database

 1. Create a sql file in the backend directory.
-2. In the file, place this code, replacing `REPTILE_NAME` with the name of the reptile in camel case:
+2. In the file, place this code, replacing `REPTILE_NAME` with the name of the reptile in snake case:

 ```
 CREATE TABLE (REPTILE_NAME)_diet (